 predicted value for a patient with the data - preg : 2.5 plas : 110 pres : 62 skin : 19 test : 135 mass : 20 pedi : 0.37 age : 23 is: 0

+What is the difference?

 For the given input both the models have given exactly similar outputs.
 When we compare the results there is no major difference in the output.
 Since there is a minor difference in the accuracy, these models are giving similar outputs for same input data.

+What is the relationship?

+Both the models have given similar outputs hence we can see they are slightly relative.

+What is the comment?

 Yes, I did expect similar outputs from both the models as they are using same dataset and attributes moreover, accuracies of nearer to each other.

-Compare and evaluate the :
+Compare and evaluate the Cross Validations:

 Next, I have done 10-fold cross validation using same data set and attributes.
 This evaluation technique uses various sets of test data and produces best accuracy for the dataset provided.